Esri/gradle-eclipse-studio-android/README.md

 ![](Android-SDK-libs.png)

 ## Usage
+Now that you have set up the repo project you can generate projects with cross-IDE compatibility between Eclipse and Android Studio based on the gradle build tool.
 Use this command to setup Eclipse project.
 ```
 $ gradle cleanEclipse eclipse --info
 ```